Thomas Jefferson School of Law: Accreditation

 TJSL received accreditation from the American Bar Association (ABA) in 1996.
 The ABA revoked the school's accreditation on June 10, 2019.
 This followed a public censure by the ABA in 2018 and a 2017 decision to place the school on probation for being out of compliance with the ABA requirement that schools admit only students who appear capable of earning a J.D. degree and passing the bar examination.
 In October 2018, TJSL became a California state approved school, allowing its students to take the California Bar Exam.

 Academics

-The program offers Master of Laws (LL.M.), Master of Science of Law (M.S.L) and JSD "Doctor of Laws or Juridical Science" degrees.
+The program offers two Master of Laws (LL.M.) and a JSD "Doctor of Laws or Juridical Science" degree.
+The J.D. program is offered in person as well as online.
 Certificate Programs in International Financial Centers, United States Taxation, E-commerce, Anti-Money Laundering & Compliance, and Trusts and Estate Planning are available.
 Faculty for the program are generally part-time and populated with industry professionals.
 Students begin classes in August, attend the three-year, full-time program or the four-year, part-time program, and can accelerate graduation one semester by taking additional classes during the summer.
 Day and evening classes are offered.

 Bar pass rate

-Bar pass rates

 The October 2020 California Bar pass rate for TJSL graduates was 47% for first time takers and 44% for repeat takers, vs. statewide averages of 74% and 43%, respectively.
+The July 2021 California Bar pass rate for TJSL graduates was 52% for first time takers and 18% for repeat takers, vs. statewide averages of 71% and 19%, respectively.
+For the July 2023 California Bar, the pass rate for TJSL graduates was 4% for first-time takers and 20% for repeat takers versus statewide averages of 64% and 24%, respectively.